 Trends: One of the most frequently litigated issues under the FLSA is whether activities that employees perform before and after a shift (known as preliminary and postlminary activities) are compensable.
 Meat- and poultry-processing companies are a frequent target of lawsuits alleging that employees should be paid for activities such as putting on protective gear before a shift, but these arguments could be extended to a variety of industries.

 Author: Michael Cardman, Legal Editor

-Updated to reflect a forthcoming law exempting domestic employees from the Illinois day of rest law.
+Updated to reflect a new law exempting domestic employees from the state's day of rest law, effective January 1, 2017.

 This chart summarizes state "show-up time" or "reporting time" laws requiring payment to employees who report for duty but are not provided work.

 Sometimes employees who are classified as exempt from the overtime requirements of the Fair Labor Standards Act (FLSA) need to be reclassified as nonexempt.
 This Quick Reference chart provides details about the differences in workplace practices regarding employees classified as exempt or nonexempt.

 The California Meal Break Waiver Form should be used to document the required mutual consent of an employer and an employee to waive meal breaks in the certain limited situations in which meal periods may be waived.

 HR and legal considerations for employers regarding FLSA rules on hours worked.